-Holdrege Public Schools does not discriminate on the basis of sex, disability, race, color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, or other protected status in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-Reasonable accommodations will be provided to employees with disabilities and to those who are pregnant, have given birth, or have a related medical condition, as required by law.
+Holdrege Public Schools does not discriminate on the basis of sex, disability, race race (including skin color, hair texture, and protective hairstyles), color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other protected status in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The following persons have been designated to handle inquiries regarding the non-discrimination policies:

-Students: Todd Hilyard, Superintendent, Holdrege Public Schools, 505 14th Avenue, Holdrege, Nebraska 68949, Phone (308) 995-8663, Email Todd.Hilyard@dusters.org
+Students: Todd Hilyard, Superintendent, Holdrege Public Schools, 505 14th Avenue, Holdrege, Nebraska 68949, Phone (308) 995-8663, Email Todd.Hilyard@dusters.org.

-Employees and Others: Todd Hilyard, Superintendent, Holdrege Public Schools, 505 14th Avenue, Holdrege, Nebraska 68949, Phone (308) 995-8663, Email Todd.Hilyard@dusters.org
+Employees and Others: Todd Hilyard, Superintendent, Holdrege Public Schools, 505 14th Avenue, Holdrege, Nebraska 68949, Phone (308) 995-8663, Email Todd.Hilyard@dusters.org.

 Complaints or concerns involving discrimination or needs for accommodation or access should be addressed to the appropriate Coordinator.
-For further information about anti-discrimination laws and regulations, or to file a complaint of discrimination with the Office for Civil Rights in the U.S. Department of Education (OCR), please contact the OCR at 601 East 12th Street, Room 353, Kansas City, MO 64106, (800) 368-1019 (voice), Fax (816) 426-3686, (800) 537-7697 (telecommunications device for the deaf), or ocr.kansascity@ed.gov.
+For further information about anti-discrimination laws and regulations, or to file a complaint of discrimination with the Office for Civil Rights in the U.S. Department of Education (OCR), please contact OCR at One Petticoat Lane, 1010 Walnut Street, 3rd Floor, Suite 320, Kansas City, Missouri 64106, (816) 268-0550 (voice), Fax (816) 268-0599, (800) 877-8339 (telecommunications device for the deaf), or ocr.kansascity@ed.gov.